Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Introduction

-In many existing works, the uncertainties are assumed to obey Gaussian distributions \cite{zhu2019chance,lathrop2021distributionally}.
-Luders~et~al. \cite{luders2010chance} use convex polygons (or polytopes) determined by the mean and covariance of Gaussian distributions to serve as the probabilistic reachable sets.
-Wu~and~Chen~et~al. \cite{wu2022safety, wu2022risk} directly use the level sets of Gaussian distributions to serve as the probabilistic reachable sets.
-However, the assumption of Gaussian uncertainties may not always make sense, since in many scenarios the uncertainties are subject to non-Gaussian distributions \cite{dai2021conflict}.
-For arbitrary distributions, not just Gaussian ones, some researchers still use Gaussian distributions to approximate non-Gaussian ones\cite{boone2022spacecraft}.
-This way is inaccurate and cannot guarantee that following the generated trajectory, the collision probability for the original uncertain system is still within the risk bound \cite{han2022non}.
-Instead, Aoude~et~al. \cite{aoude2013probabilistically} apply a method of particles to evaluate the probability of collision in the process of motion planning.
-Calafiore~and~Campi \cite{calafiore2006scenario} use a scenario approach in which they sample the stochastic constraints to obtain a convex optimization problem whose solution is feasible for the original stochastic constraints with high confidence.
-However, all these sampling-based methods need to take a large number of samples for convergence assurance, which is neither feasible nor computationally efficient.
-Additionally, they are often applied without the guarantee of satisfying stochastic constraints \cite{han2022non, lefkopoulos2019using,devonport2020estimating}.
-Alternatively, Han~and~Jasour~et~al. \cite{han2022non} come up with a moment-based method to characterize non-Gaussian uncertainties and determine probabilistic reachable sets by the moments of probability distributions.
-However, information like moments is assumed to be known as a priori in their works, while in some realistic scenarios, such knowledge can only be learned online from sensor measurements \cite{lefkopoulos2019using}.
-Moreover, the probabilistic reachable sets they obtain are often irregular or non-convex, which is challenging to handle in practice.
+Many existing works assume a Gaussian distribution of the uncertainty \cite{zhu2019chance,lathrop2021distributionally}.
+Blackmore~et~al. \cite{blackmore2010probabilistic} use convex polygons (or polytopes) determined by the mean and covariance of the Gaussian distribution as a proxy of PRS.
+Wu~and~Chen~et~al. \cite{wu2022safety, wu2022risk} directly use the level sets of the Gaussian distribution to serve as PRS.
+However, in many scenarios uncertainties are of non-Gaussian type \cite{dai2021conflict}.
+Even in that case, some researchers still make use of Gaussian distributions to approximate non-Gaussian ones \cite{boone2022spacecraft}.
+Unfortunately, this approach can not guarantee that the risk of a generated trajectory is still within a given bound \cite{han2022non}.
+Instead, Aoude~et~al. \cite{aoude2013probabilistically} apply a particle method to evaluate the probability of collision in the process of motion planning.
+Calafiore~and~Campi \cite{calafiore2006scenario} use a scenario approach by which stochastic constraints are sampled to obtain a convex optimization problem whose solution is feasible for the original stochastic constraints with high confidence.
+However, all of the above typically require a large number of samples for probabilistic assurance, which is neither feasible nor computationally efficient.
+Alternatively, Han~and~Jasour~et~al. \cite{han2022non} employ a moment-based method to characterize non-Gaussian PRS.
+However, moment information is assumed to be known \textit{a priori} in their works, which is not realistic as this information can only be learned online from sensor measurements \cite{lefkopoulos2019using}.
+Moreover, the PRS is often irregular, which is challenging to handle in practice.